Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

  \end{cases}
 $$

 How we can generalize this form into the proximal form?
+And what  is the difference with the original addition proximal operator?

 And it is natural to consider a more general algorithm by replacing the squared Euclidean distance in definition of `proximal mapping` with a Bregman distance:
 $$